SubjectRefresh/refresh/README.md

 ### List of files

-APP.js - The main controller of the application, this controls all the other files.
+app.js - The main controller of the application, this controls all the other files.

 Scrape.js - Reads PDFs for bullet points.

-QUestion.js - Generates questions from strings.
+Question.js - Generates questions from strings.

-Copyright (c) 2015 SubjectRefresh.info
+Copyright &copy; 2015 Oli Callaghan, Miles Budden, Tom Emmerson, Alexander Craggs, Alex Baker and Finnian Anderson.
+All rights reserved.